jht9629-nyu/covid-19-data-stories-2024/README.md

 ## Course Description

-This course will use the open source [The COVID-19 Impact Project](https://itp.nyu.edu/covid19impactproject/) as an entry point to explore humanizing data on systemic inequity and injustice on a global and local scale.
+This course will use the open source [The COVID-19 Impact Project](https://itp.nyu.edu/covid19impactproject/) as an entry point to explore humanizing data on systemic inequity and injustice starting with a hyper local focus

 In this course we will: